Last Updated on January 13, 2022 by Danny

 1. Vic Firth 5A Drumsticks – Best in quality

-Vic Firth is an extremely well-known name for drumsticks; their high-quality drumsticks can be found in the hands of millions of professional and amateur drummers.
+Vic Firth is an extremely well-known drumsticks brand; their high-quality products can be found in the hands of millions of professional and amateur drummers.

-This specific drumstick has a teardrop-shaped wood tip that makes it suitable for all genres of music.
-The tip has an accentuated edge that allows it to deliver a clear and well-defined sound when you strike your cymbals.
+This specific drumstick has a teardrop-shaped wood tip that makes it suitable for all genres of music and it’s long taper makes it especially great for electronic drums.
+The tip has an accentuated edge that allows it to deliver a clear and well-defined sound when you strike your cymbals (who doesn’t appreciate rich cymbal sounds).
 The body is made out of hickory, delivering excellent durability along with a comfortable feel on the hand.
 If you take care of it properly, a single pair can last you years.

 2. Zildjian Nylon Anti-Vibe 7A Drumsticks – Best for fast playing

 We have listed the 7A variant because it is the one that most people will be comfortable with.
 At 15.5″ long and 0.52″ thick, the stick is relatively light and has a long taper, making it comfortable for soft players.
-However, if you are a heavy hitter, do not fret because there are different sizes like 5A 5B variants of this stick available.
+However, if you are into heavy music, do not fret because there are different sizes like 5A 5B variants of this stick available.

 3. Zildjian 5B Drumsticks – Best Grip

 The 5B Nylon drumsticks are another great pair of drumsticks from Zildjian.
 They are one of the grippiest drumsticks in the market, primarily due to their unique black DIP coating, which significantly enhances the grip levels.
 The sticks are also quite thick, thereby improving grip even more.
-While thick, the stick is well balanced and should give you a fatigue-free playing experience.
-For those with slippery hands, this is a boon and a way better solution compared to sanding or dipping your sticks.
+While thick, the stick is well balanced and should give you a fatigue-free playing experience for long periods.
+For those with sweaty hands, this is a boon and a way better solution compared to sanding or dipping your sticks.

 This stick is also made of hickory, making it a very balanced stick.
 At 16″ long and 0.6″ thick, the dimensions combined with the low weight of hickory wood make this stick great for prolonged use as this stick is unlikely to lead to wrist strain.
 The stick also features vibration reduction technology which improves the overall experience.
 Vibration is a real issue in electronic drums, and cutting them down will be very beneficial.
 The only major issue is that the lacquer coating is pretty short-lived, leading to you having an unprotected stick.
-While the balance is excellent for the most part, a few users have complained about it being back heavy.
+It has nice balance for the most part; it’s only draw back is being back heavy.
 However, only a tiny portion of users complained, and it’s perfect for most people.

 Featuring a tear-drop nylon tip similar to the Vic Firth American Classic, the 5B is fantastic at getting the best sound out of your cymbals.
-This is the best type of drumsticks to use for e-drums with mesh heads.
+This is the best type of drumsticks for electronic drums with mesh heads and for anyone who wants a firm grip on their sticks.

 How to choose the best drumsticks for playing electronic drum sets?

-It is easy to be overwhelmed by the sheer amount of choices of drumsticks, especially for beginners.
+It is easy to be overwhelmed by the sheer amount of choices of drumstick brands and options, especially for beginners.
 It is hard to differentiate marketing jargon from some critical feature, even for people who have been drumming for years and years.
-To help you out with buying drumsticks for electronic drums, we have listed the essential features you need to look at.
+To help you out with buying the best drumsticks for electronic drums, we have listed the essential features you need to look at.

 1. Which drumsticks work best with electronic drums?

 Typically, nylon tip drumsticks work best with electronic drum heads.
-We do not mean that wood tips are bad for electronic sets, but that nylon ones have a few advantages over wooden ones.
+We do not mean that wood tips are bad for electronic sets, but that nylon ones have a few advantages over wooden ones when it comes to electronic drums.

 First, nylon sticks have a better bounce, which is something many drummers enjoy.
 Nylon ones also feel better and do not have as hard an impact as wooden ones.
-This makes them great for electronic kits.
+You could hit hard with good quality nylon tips without damaging your drums.
+This makes them great with an electronic drum head as electronic ones are more delicate than acoustic ones.

 Third, nylon sticks are usually quieter than wooden ones.
 While electronic drum kits do not make much noise, the sound of sticks hitting the drums can still be a little noisy.
 Using nylon ones makes it less likely that you annoy your neighbors.